Experiment: Pearl Nests from “101 Wire Earrings: Step-by-Step Projects & Techniques”

 I did all the wire wraps and assembled the earrings.
 No matter what I did, the top layer of pearls didn’t want to sit right.
 There always seemed to be a hole or bare spot.
 In the photo above, you can see that the earring on the left appears to only have one layer of pearls because of this.
 I wonder if it’s because the first layer has an odd number and the second had an even number?
 Or maybe my slightly larger than recommended pearls were the cause?
 If I were to make these again, I’d add one more pearl to each earring to try to fill in that gap.

 These earrings are a lovely design but I was not entirely happy with the results.
 They are really heavy.
 Comfort with earrings is relative so it may not be an issue for you.
 But I could not wear these all day without pain.
-A suggested option in the tutorial is to use large pearls instead of the glass Boro beads.
+A suggested option in the experiment is to use large pearls instead of the glass Boro beads.
 That seemed like it might be a solution to the weight issue.
 So I took mine apart and remade them with a Biwa pearl instead of the Boro bead.
 This second version was lighter weight and I like the organic look/feel of them.
 I packed the Boro beads back up to use on another day.

 Overall this is a pretty design.
 I would have appreciated at least one photo showing how to stack or assemble the parts.
 Maybe there is a trick to laying in the Keishi Pearls to prevent that gap?
 Showing that would have been helpful, especially if you are a beginner or a visual learner.